We are Osprey FX

 - Contingent liability investment transactions, which are margined, require you to make a series of payments against the purchase price, instead of paying the whole purchase price immediately.
 The Margin requirement will depend on the underlying asset of the instrument.
 Margin requirements can be fixed or calculated from current price of the underlying instrument, it can be found on the website of the Company.

-If you trade forex or contracts for differences, you may sustain a total loss of the funds you have deposited to open and maintain a position.
+If you trade forex, you may sustain a total loss of the funds you have deposited to open and maintain a position.
 If the market moves against you, you may be called upon to pay substantial additional funds at short notice to maintain the position.
 If you fail to do so within the time required, your position may be liquidated at a loss and you will be responsible for the resulting deficit.
 It is noted that the Company will not have a duty to notify the Customer for any Margin Call to sustain a loss making position.

 Even if a transaction is not margined, it may still carry an obligation to make further payments in certain circumstances over and above any amount paid when you entered the contract.